Analytical Solutions of Open String Field Theory: Marginal deformations

 Let us consider a specific example where we know how to define the primitive, namely the deformation induced by the operator $:\!\!\cos X\!\!:\,$.
 This operator is a superposition of two exactly marginal operators, $e^{\pm i X}$.
 While each of these operators has a regular OPE with itself, their mutual OPE contains a double pole.
 Hence, issues of normal ordering will emerge for this operator.
 For defining the primitive, we use the fact that at the self-dual radius this operator is dual to a scalar~\cite{Callan:1994ub}, i.e., it can be written as,

 Now, the solution takes exactly the same form as the $\partial X$ solution.
 The only change is that $X$ should be replaces by $Y$ in~(\ref{La_n}).
-This is, unfortunately, not the end of the story, since one would like to obtain an expression from which it is possible to evaluate, say, the expectation values of some given coefficient fields.
+This is not the end of the story, since one would like to obtain an expression from which it is possible to evaluate, for example, the expectation values of some given coefficient fields.
 Consider $\Psi_2$.
 The expression that is analogous to~(\ref{Psi2NO}) takes the form,

 Note, that we introduced a new normal ordering, which is the one associated with $Y$, which is different from the one associated with $X$.
 We can now proceed as in~(\ref{NorOrdX}) and write,